Cameran Eubanks Puppet Master On Bravo Show? Fans Speculate That She’s Ruining People’s Lives

 “Cameron is wreaking havoc on your lives, with those demon possessed dolls.
 U people don’t know what U are messing with.
 First a voodoo doll…then a psychic?
 Psychics are just people with spirit guide demons.
 Have none of U been to a church?” the viewer wrote on Shep’s Instagram post.

 One can imagine that her Southern Charm co-stars don’t feel the same way about her.
 They may be appreciative of her meddling, as she wants the best for them.
-In addition, they all seem very excited about her becoming a mother.
+Also, they all seem very excited about her becoming a mother.
 She would be the first of the official cast members to welcome a baby into the group.

 What do you think of Cameran Eubanks being criticized by a fan of Southern Charm?
 Do you see her as a puppet master, who meddles in her co-stars’ lives?